OrgFlow/docs/content/reference/commands/env-flowmerge.md

 - **`--jUnitTo=<filePath>`**

   If specified, the OrgFlow CLI will output the results of the test run to a JUnit format file.
 This file can be read by many CI/CD tools to report on the results of the test run.

-- **`--keepZipFiles=<directoryPath>`**

-  If specified, the OrgFlow CLI will retain the zip files containing the metadata items that are retrieved from Salesforce.
-The zip files will be placed into the directory specified.
-This can be useful in scenarios where you need to troubleshoot problems.

 - **`--keepDelta=<directoryPath>`**